georgms/information-retrieval/section_spelling_correction.md

 Notes:

 * How does this affect precision and recall?
 * What kind of spelling corrections does Google offer?
-What are the three typical scenarios?
+What are the typical scenarios?

 ---